If you’re coming to Argentina, it’s likely you’ll be visiting Buenos Aires.

 With this overall instability, you may be asking yourself “is Buenos Aires safe for tourists?”

 My answer is a resounding yes!
 And the 2.7 million tourists that visited in 2018 alone prove that you shouldn’t let fear stop you from visiting us here.

-Here are some tips, tricks and overall advice that will help you have the smoothest holiday possible.
+Here are some tips, tricks and overall advice on everything Buenos Aires safety.